Ali Ufkî

 Wojciech Bobowski or Ali Ufki (also Albertus Bobovius, Ali Bey, Santurî Ali Ufki; 1610–1675) was a Polish, later Ottoman musician and dragoman in the Ottoman Empire.
 He translated the Bible into Ottoman Turkish, composed an Ottoman Psalter, based on the Genevan metrical psalter, and wrote a grammar of the Ottoman Turkish language.
-His musical works are considered among the most important in 17th-century Ottoman music.
+His musicological works are considered among the most important in 17th-century Ottoman music.

 Life

 Bobowski was born as a Pole in Bobowa near Gorlice.
 He was raised in a Protestant family and started a career as a church musician.
 At some point, he was captured by a Turkish prince as his sister was married to an Ottoman sultan.